Mao: The Unknown Story: Synopsis

 Chang and Halliday do not accept the idealistic explanations for Mao's rise to power or common claims for his rule.
 They portray him as a tyrant who manipulated everyone and everything he could in pursuit of personal power.
 They state that from his earliest years he was motivated by a lust for power and that Mao had many political opponents arrested and murdered, regardless of their relationship with him.
-During the 1920s and 1930s, they write that Mao could not have gained control of the party without Stalin's patronage, nor were Mao's decisions during the Long March as heroic and ingenious as Edgar Snow's Red Star Over China claimed and thereby entered the mythology of the revolution.
+During the 1920s and 1930s, they write that Mao could not have gained control of the party without the patronage of Joseph Stalin, the dictator of the Soviet Union, nor were Mao's decisions during the Long March as heroic and ingenious as Edgar Snow's Red Star Over China claimed and thereby entered the mythology of the revolution.
 Chiang Kai-shek deliberately did not pursue and capture the Red Army.
-Chang wrote this biography to debunk the myth of Mao as an emblem of Chinese government that survives into the 21st century.

 Areas under Communist control during the Second United Front and Chinese Civil War, such as the Jiangxi and Yan'an soviets, were ruled through terror and financed by opium.
-They say that Mao sacrificed thousands of troops for the purpose of getting rid of party rivals, such as Chang Kuo-tao, and he did not take the initiative in fighting the Japanese invaders.
+They say that Mao sacrificed thousands of troops for the purpose of getting rid of party rivals, such as Zhang Guotao, and he did not take the initiative in fighting the Japanese invaders.
 Despite being born into a wealthy peasant (kulak) family, Mao had little concern for the welfare of the Chinese peasantry when he came to power in 1949.
 Mao's determination to use agricultural surplus to subsidize industry and intimidation of dissent led to murderous famines resulting from the Great Leap Forward, exacerbated by allowing the export of grain to continue even when it became clear that China did not have sufficient grain to feed its population.